 Skeeter's introduced as a minor villain in the first Time Scout book.
 The second doesn't give you much reason to think otherwise, until you learn about his back story.
 Just before that happens, he keeps a promise and gives a small fortune to a friend known to be perfectly innocent and good.

-Horribly subverted in one chapter of the fifth The Wheel of Time book.
-The viewpoint character is a mook whose plan is going dangerously badly, and who is thinking about how he would much rather be back home instead and how much he misses his beloved sister.
+Horribly subverted in one chapter of the fifth book: the viewpoint character is a mook whose plan is going dangerously badly, and who is thinking about how he would much rather be back home instead and how much he misses his beloved sister.
 Then the plan fails completely and he has to kill an accomplice to cover his tracks; and as he's disposing of the body at the end of the chapter he goes back to reminiscing about his sister, and what a pity it was that she discovered what he was and would have exposed him...

 In Harry Potter and the Half-Blood Prince, we see that Narcissa Malfoy might be a snobby pureblood supremacist like her husband, but she still is willing to risk Voldemort's wrath to find Snape (who, at this point, is morally suspicious to the good guys, the bad guys, and the readers in general) and beg him to protect her son from the suicide mission he's been given.
 Bellatrix, meanwhile, cements herself as a monster by dismissing Narcissa's fears and panic as her failing to realize what an honor her son was granted.

 This is taken even further in the final book.
 Narcissa is the one who checks Harry's body after Voldemort used the Killing Curse on him.
 Of course she realizes he is alive, but she does not reveal this information to Voldemort.
 Instead, she asks him one question: Is Draco alive?
 At Harry's confirmation of her son's welfare, she turns to Voldemort and, with a completely straight face, lies through her teeth.
 This action leads almost directly to Voldemort's demise.